oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd04.md

 | 1  | icmp | Internet Control Message Protocol - RFC 792 |
 | 6  | tcp  | Transmission Control Protocol - RFC 793 |
 | 17 | udp  | User Datagram Protocol - RFC 768 |

+> Editor's Note - This section be added to in future iterations prior to submitting for Committee Specification.

 # 4 Foundational Actuator Profile
 > Editor's Note - TBSL - This section be included in a future iteration (probably iteration 5) prior to submitting for Committee Specification.